Sometimes plugins or themes updates fail and one is left with a non working web site. What is also called a fatal error.

 Or use a backup and restore plugin to get your web site up again.

-Associated tutorial: Editing the wp-config file and debugging in WordPress.
+I have other trouble shooting tutorials.
+Such as Fixing fatal errors in WordPress and Editing the wp-config file and debugging in WordPress.